 This paper provides guidance for researchers about how patient input can be applied to develop patient-centered real-world evidence.
 It also provides recommendations for disseminating research to the patient community.
+Watch a corresponding webinar here.
 The RWD Research Design Framework is available as a standalone document here.

 On July 31, 2017, the National Health Council (NHC) brought together a multi-stakeholder roundtable, with patient advocacy groups representing the majority of participants, to elicit views on RWE: 1.
 Definitions and uses; 2.
 Characteristics needed for RWE to be understood and trusted; and 3.
 Skillsets and tools needed by patients.
 Read the peer-reviewed publication here and white paper here.